gms1/node-sqlite3-orm/README.md

 {userLoginName: {eq: 'donald'}}   // transforms to: WHERE user_loginname = 'donald'
 ```

-For the 'eq' operator shorthand form exist:
+For the 'eq' operator a shorthand form exist:

 ```TypeScript
 {userLoginName: 'donald'}         // transforms to: WHERE user_loginname = 'donald'